Digital marketing

 Let’s talk pricing:

-• Pro: $49/month (billed yearly) for 1000 submissions/month, 250 payments/month, and 500 appointment submissions/month, priority support, removable Paperform branding, a custom domain for an additional $20/month (you can have several!), custom HTML & CSS, Webhooks, and the API access
+• Pro: $49/month (billed yearly) with higher limits, removable branding, custom domains, custom HTML & CSS, webhooks, and API access

-Cool features to try: Scheduling forms, payment forms with automated invoicing, subscription forms, a wide choice of integrations
+Cool features to try: Scheduling forms, payment forms with automated invoicing, subscription forms, advanced calculations, and AI-powered form creation.

 1. FlexiQuiz